What Constitutes Sexual Harassment? New York City Sexual Harassment Lawyers Explains New York Sexual Harassment Laws and

 NYC Sexual Harassment / Gender Discrimination Laws

 To be protected by the New York City Human Rights Law, which governs sexual harassment, occupational sexism and gender discrimination standards in NYC, the company or organization must have four or more employees.
 The Human Rights Law is Title 8 of the Administrative Code and it incorporates all the amendments since 1991 when the Law was revised.
 The Code is intended to prevent discrimination of protected classes in the workplace.
 You cannot be treated differently or unfairly based on your sex, gender, sexual orientation, race, religion, ethnicity, pregnancy or disability.
 The laws against sexual harassment were developed through a long line of court cases which strengthened the employee protections all employers are now governed by.
-Some of the most notable sexual harassment cases are:
+Some of the most notable sexual harassment court cases are: